Dynamics of a rank-one perturbation of a Hermitian matrix: Introduction

 Section \ref{subtle_prop_sec} relies on the isotropic local law (Theorem \ref{thm:UILL}), borrowed from the existing literature on Hermitian random matrices, to give more precise high-probability estimates on these trajectories.
 Most importantly, we establish in Theorem \ref{thm:the_outlier} that the outlier is distinctly separated from the rest of the spectrum at all times $t > 1+N^{-1/3+\eps}$, with $\eps>0$.
-This is a first step towards proving that the relevant timescale is exactly $1+ \OO( N^{-1/3})$, which happens to be the same timescale as for the BBP transition.
-Inspired by the current manuscript, Yan Fyodorov \cite{FyodorovPrivateCom} provided further heuristics for this timescale, based upon an explicit formula for the density of the eigenvalues in the case when $H$ is GUE \cite{FyodorovSommers1996}.
+This timescale for the emergence of the outlier happens to coincide with the critical timescale of BBP transition.
+Inspired by the present work, Fyodorov, Khoruzhenko and Poplavskyi \cite{FyodorovGUE} provided clear evidence that this timescale is indeed optimal, when $H$ is GUE distributed, based upon an explicit formula for the density of the eigenvalues \cite{FyodorovSommers1996}.

 A natural question that is left open is that of the origin of the outlier: from which eigenvalue $\mu_j$ of $H$ is this particular trajectory more likely to originate?
 In the context of a Hermitian perturbation, the answer is trivial; for an anti-Hermitian perturbation it becomes very subtle.
 Heuristic arguments as well as numerical simulations seem to imply that the eigenvalues closer to the origin are much more likely to become the outlier when $t$ increases.
 However, the absence of a local law very near the spectrum prevents us from turning this phenomenology into a rigorous statement.